History of Porto Alegre: Recent History

 2009 LGBT Free Parade at Redenção Park.

 Opening march of the 2003 World Social Forum.

 In this new panorama of urban life in Porto Alegre, one of the most important spaces was the already mentioned Bom Fim neighborhood and its pubs, such as Lola and Ocidente, forming almost an independent republic stuck in the heart of the city.
 The main leaders of the contestatory activity of the time, people with different ideologies, who lived utopias transformed into lifestyles - such as punks, rockers, freaks, darks, along with artists, philosophers, and literati - from which would result the definition of identity of an entire generation, gathered in this place.
 It was the effervescence point of the underground and pop music scene, with the emergence of several bands and singers who marked the local music, such as Os Replicantes, Bebeto Alves, Os Cascavelletes, Nei Lisboa, TNT, Graforréia Xilarmônica, Júpiter Maçã, among others, and who were praised by the critics in Brazil.
 Again, Juremir Machado da Silva clarifies: "We created a combat territory.
 Those who were questioning social values were living there.
 But, more than that, the discussion of a political project for society was on the agenda".

-In the cultural area, the emergence of a valuable new generation of visual artists, writers, musicians, and theater and film producers – many of them with original proposals to the point of receiving recognition abroad – that work alongside the already established masters of the previous generation is also noteworthy.
-Standing out in this large, active, and heterogeneous group are, for example, Vera Chaves Barcellos, Luis Fernando Verissimo, Borghettinho, Lya Luft, Jorge Furtado, João Gilberto Noll, and Regina Silveira.
-The universities have contributed a lot to the dynamization of the cultural scene, fomenting research, the development of art criticism, and the formation of many new masters and doctors.
-In addition, several important cultural centers were created, such as Santander Cultural, Mario Quintana House of Culture, Gasometer Plant and Iberê Camargo Foundation.
+In the cultural area, a new generation of visual artists, writers, musicians, and theater and film producers – many of them receiving recognition abroad – work alongside the established figures of the previous generation.
+Among this group are, for example, Vera Chaves Barcellos, Luis Fernando Verissimo, Borghettinho, Lya Luft, Jorge Furtado, João Gilberto Noll, and Regina Silveira.
+The universities have contributed to the cultural scene, fomenting research, the development of art criticism, and the formation of many new masters and doctors.
+In addition, several cultural centers were created, such as Santander Cultural, Mario Quintana House of Culture, Gasometer Plant and Iberê Camargo Foundation.
 Gaucho traditionalism, Afro culture and the "street arts" such as graffiti, carnival and hip-hop are also growing.
-With an infrastructure of dozens of cultural centers, theaters, cinemas, museums, memorials, and art galleries, the city has an intense cultural agenda during all the months of the year, highlighting some of the largest Latin American cultural events, such as the Mercosul Biennial of Visual Arts, the theater festival Porto Alegre em Cena, and its already traditional Book Fair, the oldest in the country and the largest of its kind in the open air, as well as numerous concerts by international artists.
+With an infrastructure of dozens of cultural centers, theaters, cinemas, museums, memorials, and art galleries, the city has a cultural agenda during all the months of the year, including some of the largest Latin American cultural events, such as the Mercosul Biennial of Visual Arts, the theater festival Porto Alegre em Cena, and its Book Fair, the oldest in the country and the largest of its kind in the open air, as well as numerous concerts by international artists.